camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/10-tasks/05-human-task.html.md

 <humanTask id="theHumanTask" name="A Human Task" />
 ```

-An `ENABLED` human task can be started manually using the `CaseService` as follows:
+An human task in state `ENABLED` can be started manually using the `CaseService` as follows:

 ```java
 caseService.manuallyStartCaseExecution("aCaseExecutionId");
 ```

-When the defined human task becomes <code>ACTIVE</code>, a new task is created in the task list of the user(s) or group(s) assigned to that task.
+When the human task becomes `ACTIVE`, a new task is created in the task list of the user(s) or group(s) assigned to that task.

-If the work associated with the human task is completed, it is possible to complete the human task manually using the `CaseService` as follows:
+If the work associated with the human task is done, it is possible to complete the human task manually using the `CaseService` as follows:

 ```java
 caseService.completeCaseExecution("aCaseExecutionId");
 ```

-This will complete the created task as well.
+This completes the created task as well.

 Instead of using the `CaseService` it is also possible to use the `TaskService` to complete a human task: